 This is why some traders might prefer decentralized crypto exchanges in favor of the centralized ones.

 The main advantage of decentralized exchanges is the fact that they don’t need intermediaries for their operations.
-A decentralized exchange does not match buy and sell orders in a typical “order book,” but it matches the users behind the said buy and
+A decentralized exchange does not match buy and sell orders in a typical “order book,” but it matches the users behind the said buy and sell orders.

 The absence of an intermediary allows for another advantage – low or non-existent trading fees.